jeremiah-wanyahora/Nairobi_property/Readme.md

     -For bathroom:

-    - Insert a new column(F) beside the bathroom column
+    - Insert a new column F beside the bathroom column

-    - Use the IF formula as follows and flash fill, then copy column F and Paste Values only onto the Bedroom column(E) and rename it Bathroom(Cleaned):
+    - Use the IF formula as follows and flash fill, then copy column F and Paste Values only onto the Bathroom column E and rename it to Cleaned:

        ```excel
        =IF(B2= "Vacant Land", 0, E2)